Maximilian94/itera/SPEC.md

 ## 8. MVP Definition of Done
 A user can:
 1) Register and log in
-2) Practice questions with filters (skill, history)
+2) Create an exam with filters (skillIds, onlyUnsolved)
-3) Submit answers and see feedback + explanation
+3) Answer exam questions and see feedback + explanation
-4) Retry incorrect questions
+4) Create a new exam for retrying incorrect questions
 5) See overall progress and skill-level accuracy